Mobil Exploring Possible Sale of Montgomery Ward

 ″A leveraged buyout would make sense,″ said Karen Sack, a retail analyst with Standard & Poor’s Corp. in New York. ″I think management obviously has proved themselves in turning the company around ... and refocusing their strategy as a special retailer.″

-It has long been thought that Mobil wanted to sell the Montgomery Ward department store chain, which has become attractive recently after having lost money in the early 1980s, said George Gaspar, an analyst with the Robert W. Baird investment firm in Milwaukee, Wis.
+It has long been thought that Mobil wanted to sell the Chicago-based department store chain, which has become attractive recently after having lost money in the early 1980s, said George Gaspar, an oil analyst with the Robert W. Baird investment firm in Milwaukee.

 ″The progress that Montgomery Ward has made in the last three years is outstanding,″ he said. ″This is the time to sell it.″

-The sale would allow Mobil to concentrate its efforts on making an acquisition in the oil business, he said.
+The sale would allow Mobil to concentrate its efforts on making an acquistion in the oil business, he said.

-Selling Montgomery Ward ″would obviously put (Mobil) in a better position financially″ to pursue an acquisition, Gaspar said.
+Selling Montgomery Ward’s ″would obviously put them in a better position financially″ to pursue an acquistion, Gaspar said.

 At the same time, it has moved into specialty retailing, opening freestanding appliance and electronics stores, and is converting its department stores to emphasize specialty formats including electronics, home furnishings and recreational items.